Callback

 model_copt.set_callback(cb_copt, COPT.CBCONTEXT_MIPSOL + COPT.CBCONTEXT_MIPNODE)

-In order to help users to migrate code using gurobipy and/or coptpy to PyOptInterface, we list a translation table as follows.
+In order to help users to migrate code using gurobipy, coptpy, and Xpress Python to PyOptInterface, we list a translation table as follows.

 Callback in gurobipy and PyOptInterface